 After a few years, my mood got progressively worse.
 Every vacation I lost about 4 lbs per week.
 3 years ago I had 139 lbs with a size of 6 ft.
 I got psoriasis out of the blue and at the same time had temporal pains within my elbows, fingers, and knees.
 Gout with an age of 32?
-Is that possible?
+Is this possible?
 Is that what happens when you pass the 30?

-How knowledge changed my life
+How knowledge of fructose malabsorption changed my life

 And this changed everything.